-- A. Where a district boundary line is shown as approximately following the centerline of a street or highway, or an extension of a street or highway, the district boundary is the centerline of that street or highway. - B. Where more than one district applies to a property, and the district boundary line is shown as running approximately parallel at a distance from a street, the distance from the centerline must be determined by the use of the map scale. - C. Where a district boundary line is shown as approximately following a lot line, the district boundary is the lot line. - D. Whenever any street, alley_or_other public way, or un-zoned remnant property is vacated_or abandoned, or sold by official action of the City Council, or other state or local entity, the least intense zoning district adjoining each_either side of the street, alley_or public way, or public property, will be automatically extended to the center of the street, alley_or_public way_or public property, as determined by the Delirector. - E. Where a boundary line is shown and its location is not fixed by any of the rules of this Division, its precise location is determined by scaling from streets, objects or structures shown on the Map.
+- A. Where a district boundary line is shown as approximately following the centerline of a street or highway, or an extension of a street or highway, the district boundary is the centerline of that street or highway. - B. Where more than one district applies to a property, and the district boundary line is shown as running approximately parallel at a distance from a street, the distance from the centerline must be determined by the use of the map scale. - C. Where a district boundary line is shown as approximately following a lot line, the district boundary is the lot line. - D. Whenever any street, alley, or\other public way, or un-zoned remnant property is vacated, or abandoned, or sold by official action of the City Council, or other state or local entity, the least intense zoning district adjoining each either side of the street, alley, or public way, or public property, will be automatically extended to the center of applied to the street, alley, or public way or public property, as determined by the Director. - E. Where a boundary line is shown and its location is not fixed by any of the rules of this Division, its precise location is determined by scaling from streets, objects or structures shown on the Map.